 Backpage is an online classifieds-style advertising service.
-It is primarily known for its "adult services" section, and is "the nation's leading publisher of online prostitution advertising" now that Craigslist, a similar online classified service, shut down its own "adult services" section in 2010.3 Backpage is also known to law enforcement as one of the biggest facilitators of sex trafficking, including sex trafficking of minors.
+It is primarily known for its "adult services" section, and is "the nation's leading publisher of online prostitution advertising" now that Craigslist, a similar online classifieds service, shut down its own "adult services" section in 2010.3 Backpage is also known to law enforcement as one of the biggest facilitators of sex trafficking, including sex trafficking of minors.
 4 This is because Backpage is easily accessible and anonymous, making it virtually risk-free for buyers and sellers of sex.
 In order to advertise their victims for sale on Backpage, traffickers and pimps only need to provide an email address and text and images for the ad.
 Backpage does not require a phone number.
 Ads are free, but Backpage gives its customers the option of "upgrading" an ad.
 For a small fee, Backpage will move the ad to the top of the poster's region every hour (or other specified time period).
 Traffickers can also pay for the ad to be duplicated across regions.
 This means that traffickers and pimps can maximize the number of potential customers who will see the ad, leading to more "dates" for their victims and more money for them.
-Backpage allows traffickers and pimps to pay for "upgrades" with anonymous forms of payment like Bitcoin or a prepaid credit card, making it harder for law enforcement to track.5 victims.6 Even though Backpage is fully aware that its website is used to facilitate child sex trafficking,7 not much is known about its internal practices to keep ads for child sex off its website.
-It outwardly claims that it has "strict content policies to prevent illegal activity."
+Backpage allows traffickers and pimps to pay for "upgrades" with anonymous forms of payment like Bitcoin or a prepaid credit card, making it harder for law enforcement to track.5 that it has "strict content policies to prevent illegal activity."
 But it also refuses to take down ads, even when it receives reports that an ad features children.
 During a hearing on Backpage before the Senate Committee on Homeland Security and Governmental Affairs, Yiota Souras of The National Center for Missing and Exploited Children testified that comments from family members reporting ads featuring their underage sisters or daughters show that previous reports to Backpage went unanswered:

 Backpage's "adult" section also includes ads for children.
-Convicted child sex traffickers, including some in Pennsylvania, have used Backpage to advertise their
+Convicted child sex traffickers, including some in Pennsylvania, have used Backpage to advertise their victims.
+Even though Backpage is fully aware that its website is used to facilitate child sex trafficking, not much is known about its internal practices to keep ads for child sex off its website.
+It outwardly claims

 "My name is [] and my wife is [].
 Your website has ads featuring ads of our 16-year old daughter, [] posing as an escort.
 She is being pimped out by her old bf, and she is underage.
 I have emailed the ad multiple times using your website, but have gotten no response.
-For God's sake, she's only 16."9
+For God's sake, she's only 16."

 Backpage's recalcitrance to stop facilitating child sex trafficking on its website is motivated by one thing: money.
-A study by the AIM Group, conducted in 2013, approximated that Backpage had \$22.7 million in annual revenue from its "adult services" section.10
+A study by the AIM Group, conducted in 2013, approximated that Backpage had \$22.7 million in annual revenue from its "adult services" section.
+10